 Top stock tips by Ashwani Gujral, Sudarshan Sukhani, Mitessh Thakkar for Thursday

-Ashwani Gujral - Buy JSPL with a stop loss of Rs 172, target at Rs 184
+Ashwani Gujral - Buy Indraprastha Gas with a stop loss of Rs 440, target at Rs 465

-Mitessh Thakkar - Buy Bharti Airtel with a stop loss of Rs 454, target at Rs 474
+Mitessh Thakkar - Buy BHEL with a stop loss of Rs 46, target at Rs 49

 Have you signed up for Primo, our daily newsletter?It has all the stories and data on the market, business, economy and tech that you need to know.